jcx975/TutoringCalendar/current_students/tutoring/admin/functions/README.txt

 This documentation is an easy way to learn the purpose of each function in this folder

-buildAdminPage.php
+blankEventForm.php
+	This function takes a day of the week and returns a blank event form. buildAdminPage.php
 	This function performs all the steps needed to display the admin page.
 	It makes all temp files equal to the core files to ensure only intended